-During the 2021 peregrine falcon breeding season we conducted surveys for peregrine falcon activity at nine total sites, including eight known eyries (nests) at Scotia Bluffs, Holmes Bluff, Tom Gulch, Shively Bluff, South and West Runenburg, Clapp Ridge, McCready Ridge, and a potential new cliff nest within the Stitz Creek watershed.
+During the 2022 Peregrine falcon breeding season we conducted surveys for Peregrine falcon activity at nine total sites, including eight known eyries (nests) at Scotia Bluffs, Holmes Bluff, Tom Gulch, Shively Bluff, South and West Runenburg, Clapp Ridge, McCready Ridge, and a potential cliff nest within the Stitz Creek watershed.

-Surveys were to monitor the eyries for possible nesting activity, monitor the nests during timber operations, or to confirm fledging of juveniles prior to commencement of timber operations or road work within 0.5-mile of a nesting area.
+Surveys were to monitor the eyries for nesting activity, monitor the nests during timber operations, or to confirm fledging of juveniles prior to commencement of timber operations or road work within 0.5-mile of a nesting area.
 The Tom Gulch snag has also been used by ospreys and northern spotted owls for nesting in the past, and so the snag was monitored for potential nesting activity by those species as well.
-The Scotia Bluffs, Holmes Bluff, and Clapp Ridge nests were occupied in 2021.
-The South and West Runenburg, and Stitz Creek territories had peregrine presence, but no observations of nesting activity.
-No peregrine activity was observed at the McCready Ridge, Tom Gulch, and Shively Bluff territories.
-There was audio contact only at McCready Ridge.
-There were peregrine fledglings produced at the Scotia Bluffs, Holmes Bluff, and Clapp Ridge eyries.
+The Scotia Bluffs, Holmes Bluff, and Clapp Ridge nests were occupied in 2022.
+The West Runenburg territory had Peregrine presence, but no observations of nesting activity.
+No Peregrine activity was observed at the South Runenburg, Stitz Creek, McCready Ridge, Tom Gulch, or Shively Bluff territories.
+There were Peregrine fledglings produced at the Scotia Bluffs and Clapp Ridge eyries.

-No changes in the HCP peregrine falcon monitoring strategy are recommended at this time.
+No changes in the HCP Peregrine falcon monitoring strategy are recommended at this time.